-To experience a diversity of native spring wildflowers here in Highlands, join staff horticulturalist Erika Selman every Monday morning between May 27 and August 26 at 10:30am for a themed tour of the Botanical Garden at the Highlands Biological Station.
+Scheduled tours are held each Monday during the summer at 10:30am until about 11:30am from May 26 until September 22.
+Each week is devoted to one of the topics below.
 Meet at the Nature Center located at 930 Horse Cove Road and be sure to bring your cameras!
 Please note that the Nature Center itself is closed until May.
-Private group tours are also available throughout the week by appointment and can be reserved by calling (828) 526-0188.
+Private group tours are also available throughout the week by appointment and can be reserved by calling our horticulturists at (828) 526-0188.

-Tour the garden and learn how certain plants got their names.
-From names based on morphological characteristics to the people that named them, this tour will cover it all.
+Tour Dates: May 26; July 7; Aug.
+18. Learn how certain plants got their names – from names based on morphological characteristics to the people that named them, this tour will cover it all.
 It’s also kid friendly.

-The Botanical Garden is filled with notable plants of the southern Appalachians.
-We will learn about the importance of some of these plants in an historical context.
-Which plants are important for their uses and which became famous for their discoverers?
-This tour is more suitable for an older audience.
+Tour Dates: June 9; July 21; Sept.
+1. The Garden is filled with notable plants of the southern Appalachians.
+Which plants are important for their uses?
+Which are famous for their discoverers?
+Find out on this tour, which is for an older audience.

-Are you fascinated by the thought of meat-eating plants?
-Learn the eating habits and trapping methods of southern Appalachian carnivorous plants, where you can find them, and why they are important in their habitats.
-This tour is very kid friendly.
+Tour Dates: June 16; July 28; Sept.
+8. Learn the eating habits and trapping methods of southern Appalachian carnivorous plants, where you can find them, and why they are important.
+Very kid friendly.